-Dear Malcolm, I had to work today.
+Dear Danny, I had to work today.
 I dreaded it cuz it’s nearing Thanksgiving and you know how the store gets near the holidays.
 Everybody and they mama is in the store, buying up all the groceries, and just chaos everywhere.
 I’m dreading Wednesday.
 I have a 3-hour shift but I’m so dreading it… I...
 Continue Reading →

-Dear Malcolm, I thought…I thought I could write about this but I don’t think I can.
+Dear Danny, I thought…I thought I could write about this but I don’t think I can.
 My mind is still mush and my heart is halfway attached to my torn sleeve and halfway on the floor, a trail of dried blood following me.
 I can’t do this… *** Suicide just… hits differently than regular death....
 Continue Reading →

 What they don’t tell you is that when the cold fire of metal handcuffs encircles your wrists, even loosely, you’ll believe, for a second, that you are a criminal.
 You are not safe.
 You’re a danger to yourself and these metal rings prove it.

 Dear writers of trauma, You and I both know that writing about trauma can be cathartic in any form, be it fiction or nonfiction, novel or personal essay.
 We are encouraged, as writers and storytellers and trauma survivors, to “write our truth” so we can heal but there is an underlying occurrence that I don’t...
 Continue Reading →